 - Domesticated waxworms can be raised on a mixture of honey, cereal grain, and sometimes glycerin.

-Generally, there is no need of feeding your waxworms.
+Generally, there is no need to feed your waxworms.

 How Fast Do Waxworms Grow?